Kneser graphs are Hamiltonian: Analysis via gliders: static properties

 \subsection{Glider partition}

 In the following we define a function~$\Gamma(x)$ that recursively computes a partition of the set of indices of all $\ustep$-steps and $\dstep$-steps in the infinite Motzkin path~$\wh{x}$.
 This corresponds to the set of all indices of matched bits in the bitstring~$\wh{x}$, i.e., to the set~$\mu(\wh{x})\seq \mathbb{Z}$.
 Moreover, the sets of the partition are grouped into pairs~$(A,B)$ with $|A|=|B|$ and $\max A<\min B$, and either $A$ contains positions of~$\ustep$-steps of~$\wh{x}$ and $B$ contains positions of~$\dstep$-steps, or vice versa.
-We will refer to every such pair~$(A,B)$ as a \emph{glider}, \marginpar{glider} and we think of the steps of~$\wh{x}$ at the positions in~$A$ and~$B$ as the steps of the Motzkin path that `belong' to the glider~$(A,B)$.
+We will refer to every such pair~$(A,B)$ as a \emph{glider} (the formal definition is given below), and we think of the steps of the Motzkin path~$\wh{x}$ at the positions in~$A$ and~$B$ as the steps that `belong' to the glider~$(A,B)$.
 Every $\ustep$-step and $\dstep$-step of $\wh{x}$ belongs to precisely one glider, whereas $\fstep$-steps do not belong to any glider; see Figure~\ref{fig:Gamma}.

 We first define